BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Consider the Tempo of the Song

 The tempo of a song should play a crucial role in your song selection.
-Of course, it is better to start with slower tempo songs.
-So, if you are a beginner, it would be good to learn ballads for your training.
+Naturally, it’s better to ease into the process with some slower tunes.
+So if you’re a beginner learning some ballads is a great way to start.

 Become Singers also has a detailed article on how to start your singing career.